bbauska/meta-react-basics/README.md

 # 30. Expressions as props

-You\'ve already learned a bit about using expressions as props.
+You&apos;ve already learned a bit about using expressions as props.
 These can be, among other things, ternary operators, function calls, or some arithmetic operations.